 We provide explanations and background information on elections, voting rights and digital democracy

-Relative and absolute majority
+Relative and absolute majortiy

-Absolute majority - a candidate must obtain over a half of the votes cast, or 50% plus 1 votes.
+With absolute majority, a candidate must obtain over a half of the votes cast, or 50% plus 1 votes.